bidursapkota00/sl/JS.md

 - **File extension:** JavaScript files typically have a .js file extension.
 - **Script tag:** To include a JavaScript file in an HTML document, you can use a `<script>` tag and specify the file's URL in the `src` attribute.
 - **Loading order:** JavaScript files are loaded and executed in the order they appear in the HTML document, from top to bottom.
-- **External vs. inline scripts:** JavaScript code can be included in an HTML document either as an external file or as an inline script.
-External scripts are preferred for larger scripts, while inline scripts are used for smaller scripts or scripts that require specific HTML elements.
+- **External vs Internal vs Inline scripts:** External scripts are preferred for larger scripts, while Internal / Inline scripts are used for smaller scripts or scripts that require specific HTML elements.

 **script.js**